-Subsequent Developments

-The following items were not included in the February Plan:
+Subsequent Developments.
+The following items were not reflected in the February Plan:

+State Budget - The State enacted its fiscal year 2011-12 budget on March 30, 2011.
+The enacted budget includes the previously expected reduction of approximately \$200 in aid to the MTA from the Metropolitan Mass Transportation Operating Assistance Account (MMTOA).
+Various actions taken by the State, including the transfer of \$30 of MMTOA monies in excess of the fiscal year 2010-11 appropriated amount to MTA at the end of the State's fiscal year 2010-11 and certain capital actions affecting operating expenditures, have reduced that amount to slightly over \$100.
+Therefore, the net impact from these actions is a reduction in funding of slightly over \$100 for the MTA operating budget for 2011.

-- Reductions in State subsidies On February 1, the State released its Executive Budget.
-Among the many budget-balancing actions included in that document was a reduction of approximately \$200 in aid to the MTA.
-However, the State will redirect \$100 from economic development programs to the MTA Capital Program, which will allow the MTA to forgo its \$100 in planned Pay-As-You-Go funding from the operating budget.
-Therefore, the net impact from these two actions was a \$100 reduction in funding for the MTA operating budget. - Lower revenue and higher expenses resulting from January inclement weather Thirty-six inches of snow fell in Central Park in January, which is four and one-half times the average January snowfall of eight inches.
-Included within these snowfall totals were three major snowstorms that had significant impacts on service and revenues.
-As a result, January revenues were lower by 3.6% at NYCT, 4.5% at the LIRR and 1.1% at MNR.
-Toll revenues at B&T were 2.4% lower, reflecting the impact on traffic volume.
+Lower revenue and higher expenses resulting from January inclement weather - The unusual number of storms and the amount of snowfall had significant impacts on service and revenues.
+January revenues compared to the February Plan were lower by 3.6% at MTA New York City Transit, 4.5% at the MTA Long Island Rail Road and 1.1% at MTA Metro-North Railroad.
+Toll revenues at MTA Bridges and Tunnels were 2.4% lower, reflecting the impact on traffic volume.
 Higher expenses related to snow removal and maintenance of tracks and facilities were also experienced and, in some cases, additional shop work to repair damage to the fleet is continuing.
-In total, January weather had a combined unfavorable impact on MTA revenues and expenses of over \$30. - Impact on expenses from increased energy prices Rising fuel costs will have an impact on the MTA's expenses.
-In January, fuel expenses were \$2 unfavorable, and prices have remained high. - Favorable combined real estate taxes On a favorable note, combined real estate tax receipts for year to date February were \$26.7 or 33.2% favorable.
-Sixty percent of the favorable year to date variance is the result of the \$1.8 billion purchase of 111 Eighth Avenue by Google, which netted MTA \$15.9 in Real Property Transfer Tax.
-Excluding the Google purchase, year to date real estate tax receipts would have been \$10.8 or 13.4% favorable.
+In total, January weather had a combined unfavorable impact on MTA revenues and expenses of over \$30.

+Impact on expenses from increased energy prices - Rising fuel costs will have an impact on the MTA's expenses.
+In January, fuel expenses were \$2 unfavorable, and prices have remained high.

+Favorable combined real estate taxes - Combined real estate tax receipts for Year to Date (YTD) February were \$26.7 or 33.2% favorable.
+Sixty percent of the favorable YTD variance is the result of the \$1.8 billion purchase of 111 Eighth Avenue by Google, which netted MTA \$15.9 in Real Property Transfer Tax receipts.
+Excluding the Google purchase, YTD real estate tax receipts would have been \$10.8 or 13.4% favorable.

-While these subsequent developments will have an adverse impact on MTA finances, the MTA has already taken actions that will mitigate most of that impact.
-It has already developed a new expense reduction program of close to \$100 for 2011 that will be included in the July Financial Plan.
-It also continues to identify strategic areas suitable for cost reduction through consolidations, strategic sourcing, health care, worker's compensation and the non-revenue vehicle fleet, and has retained several consulting firms to support some of these efforts.
-The MTA is confident that with this systematic approach to identifying areas for cost reduction, additional savings beyond those included in the 2011 Budget can be achieved.
+While these subsequent developments in the aggregate will have an adverse impact on MTA finances, the MTA has already begun to take actions to mitigate that impact.
+A new expense reduction program for 2011 is being developed to address these financial impacts, which will be included in the July Financial Plan.
+MTA continues to identify strategic areas suitable for cost reduction through consolidation and strategic sourcing.
+The MTA is confident that, with this systematic approach to identifying areas for cost reduction, additional savings beyond those included in the 2011 budget can be achieved.